UniversityofWarwick/ews_fli1_and_e2f_nar_article/README.md

 * ginac-1.6.2
 * mxml-2.6
 * sundials-2.5.0
-* vfgen-2.4.1 (use the patched vfgen folder in dependencies/vfgen-2.4.1)
+* vfgen-2.4.1 (use the patched vfgen implementation in dependencies/vfgen-2.4.1)